wiremock/api-template-library/apisetu.gov.in-mbose/index.md

 ---
 slug: "apisetu-gov-in-mbose"
-name: "Meghalaya Board of School Education, Tura, Meghalaya"
+title: "Meghalaya Board of School Education, Tura, Meghalaya"
 provider: "apisetu.gov.in"
 description: "Meghalaya Board of School Education (MBOSE) with Marksheets of Class\
   \ Xth and Class XIIth (Arts , Science, Commerce and Vocational), is availablke on\